-Price to Public Underwriting Discounts and Commissions Proceeds, Before Expenses, to NeoStem Proceeds to Selling Stockholders
+Price to Public Underwriting Discounts and Commissions Proceeds, Before Expenses, to NeoStem

-Per Share \$ \$ \$ \$
+Per Share \$ \$ \$

-Total \$ \$ \$ \$
+Total \$ \$ \$

-We and the Selling Stockholders have granted the underwriters an option to purchase up to an additional shares of common stock at the public offering price, less the underwriting discount and commissions, to cover over-allotments.
+We have granted the underwriters an option to purchase up to an additional 750,000 shares of common stock at the public offering price, less the underwriting discount and commissions, to cover over-allotments.
 The underwriters may exercise this option at any time and from time to time within 30 days after the date of this prospectus.
-The shares issuable upon exercise of the underwriters' option will be provided by us and the Selling Stockholders on a pro rata basis.
-We expect that the shares of common stock will be ready for delivery in New York, New York on or about
+We expect that the shares of common stock will be ready for delivery in New York, New York on or about February , 2010.